anglelive23/Metin2-String-Manipulator/README.md

 # Metin2-String-Manipulator
-A tool used to convert Metin2 locale Files from any language to Arabic language
+A tool used to translate Metin2 locale Files from any language to Arabic language

 How-to: